 The Linda Mamelak Undergraduate Award was established in honour of Linda Mamelak, former Department Manager, on the occasion of her retirement in 2004, and is open to St. George Campus Psychology Majors, Specialists, and Research Specialists.
 Applicants must be OSAP recipients and Canadian citizens or Permanent Residents who satisfy one of the Ontario Student Opportunity Trust Fund (OSOTF) residency requirements.
 Academic merit will be considered, and applicants must have a cumulative GPA (cGPA) of at least 3.0 or higher.
 The value of the award varies from year to year and may be split between more than one applicant.

-The application form is due by August 31st, and no earlier than August 1st.
-Please submit the form by email to the Undergraduate Administrator (email@example.com), along with an unofficial transcript from ACORN formatted as a PDF.
+The application is due by August 31st, and no earlier than August 15th.
+Please submit the Linda Mamelak Application Form by email to the Undergraduate Administrator (email@example.com), along with your academic history from ACORN, formatted as a PDF.

-This award will go to a graduating student (in June 2022, or November 2021) in the St. George PSY Specialist, Research Specialist, or Major programs who enrols in an approved graduate program in Psychology at the University of Toronto, concentrating in the area of problems of children.
+This award will go to a graduating student from the St. George PSY Specialist, Research Specialist, or Major programs who enrols in an approved graduate program in Psychology at the University of Toronto, concentrating in the area of problems of children.
 The value of this award varies from year to year in the range of $3000-4000 CAD.
-If you will be enrolling in, and starting a graduate program, this Fall in this particular area of study, please fill out the application form and return it by email along with proof of your enrolment and of the concentration of your studies, as well as a PDF formatted copy of your academic history from ACORN.
+If you will be enrolling in, and starting a graduate program, this Fall in this particular area of study, please fill out the Horace O. Frosty Steer Award in Psychology Application Form and return it by email along with proof of your enrolment and of the concentration of your studies, as well as a PDF formatted copy of your academic history from ACORN.

 Completed applications should be sent to the Undergraduate Administrator (firstname.lastname@example.org).
 Deadline to submit is August 31st and no earlier than August 15th.

 The Department of Psychology's internal departmental deadline for 2023 NSERC USRA applications is Monday, March 20th, 2023.
 Students and their supervisors apply via the NSERC website.
 Applications must then be downloaded into a PDF and submitted to the Undergraduate Administrator via email to firstname.lastname@example.org, along with the student's academic history (from ACORN).
 Please see the following for more information: